 The men and women of the Middlesex Sheriff’s Office (MSO) play a critical role in the success of the criminal justice system.

-Charged with ensuring the care, custody and control of pre-trial detainees and inmates sentenced up to two-and-a-half years, MSO members are dedicated professionals.
+Charged with ensuring the care, custody and control of pre-trial detainees and individuals sentenced up to two-and-a-half years, MSO members are dedicated professionals.
 Comprised of correction officers, educators, addiction specialists, health care professionals and support staff, members work 24/7 to not only hold those sent to us by the courts, but also to prepare them to make a successful reentry to the community.

 We look forward to working with you to bring public safety in the Commonwealth to new heights.